- Easy to Play

 ...
 Not Just a Little

 The tables above show how the ratio of effective use to wasted power is even worse with newer computers.
-The more modern your processor the more wasteful non-Radian software will be.
+The more modern your processor the more wasteful non-Manifold software will be.
 If you are running a modern processor like an Intel Core i7-6950X you have twenty hypercores.
-Radian uses all 20 hypercores.
+Manifold uses all 20 hypercores.
 Automatically.
 Non-parallel software will use only one hypercore and will waste 95% of the computer's power.
-Only Radian automatically uses all of the computer.
+Only Manifold automatically uses all of the computer.

 Even Faster: Multiple CPUs

 Prices are plummeting on many-core CPUs.
 With 16 hypercore AMD Ryzen CPUs appearing in the $300 range a 32 core system using two such chips on the motherboard becomes affordable for most professional users. $600 for 32 cores is way cheaper than $2200 or $3200.
-If you run Radian you can enjoy blistering performance at absurdly low price.
+If you run Manifold you can enjoy blistering performance at absurdly low cost.